lammps/lammps/doc/src/Howto_lammps_gui.rst

 LAMMPS GUI captures the screen output as it is generated and updates the log window regularly during a run.

-By default, there will be a new window for each run, so that it is possible to visually compare outputs from different runs.
-It is also possible to change the behavior of LAMMPS GUI in the preferences dialog to *replace* an existing log window for a new run or to not show the log window by default.
-It is also possible to show or hide the current log window from the ``View`` menu.
+By default, the log window will be replaced each time a run is started.

-The text in the log window is read-only and cannot be modified, but editor commands to select and copy all or parts of the text can be used.
+The runs are counted and the run number for the current run is displayed in the window title.
+It is possible to change the behavior of LAMMPS GUI in the preferences dialog to create a *new* log window for every run or to not show the current log window.
+It is also possible to show or hide the *current* log window from the ``View`` menu.

-The "Select All" and "Copy" functions are also available via a context menu by clicking with the right mouse button.
+The text in the log window is read-only and cannot be modified, but editor hotkeys to select and copy all or parts of the text can be used to transfer text to another editor program.
+The "Select All" and "Copy" functions, as well as a "Save Log to File" option are also available via a context menu by clicking with the right mouse button into the log window text area.

 Chart Window
 ------------